IURC Asia & Australasia Partner Country: Malaysia

 Previous EU-Malaysia City Cooperation

-Malaysia’s participation in the IUC programme involved eight cities in total, namely Kuala Lumpur, Iskandar, Petaling Jaya, Melaka, Penampang, Tawau, Hang Tuah Jaya, Putrajaya and Georgetown.
+Malaysia’s participation in the IUC Asia programme involved ten cities in total, namely Kuala Lumpur, Iskandar, Petaling Jaya, Melaka, Penampang, Tawau, Hang Tuah Jaya, Putrajaya, Seberang Perai and Georgetown.
 Circular economy was one of the key themes of the cooperation, resulting in the development of a Blueprint for Malaysian cities to shape their transition towards circular economy.
 Three online consultations took place in the second half of 2020.

 The IUC programme also supported local climate action, providing Malaysian cities with training on climate adaptation, mitigation of CO2 emissions, and financing and mitigation of climate actions.